Dudimath/Dudimath/README.md

 I'm a junior data scientist with a background in actuarial science.
 My educational foundation in actuarial science equips me with strong analytical and mathematical skills, which I leverage to dive into the world of data science.
 I'm passionate about harnessing data to uncover meaningful insights and make data-driven decisions.
 As I continue to grow in my data science journey, I'm eager to apply my knowledge and contribute to solving real-world problems through data analysis and machine learning.

+When I'm not at the keyboard, I like swimming, watching football and hanging out with friends.

 </blockquote>

 <!---